DeLillo, Millhauser, Pearlman get story prize nods

-NEW YORK Celebrated American authors Don DeLillo, Edith Pearlman and Steven Millhauser were named as finalists on Wednesday for the prestigious Story Prize, which honors collections of short fiction.
+NEW YORK Celebrated American authors Don DeLillo, Edith Pearlman and Steven Millhauser were named as finalists on Wednesday for the prestigious Story Prize, which honours collections of short fiction.

 DeLillo, a National Book Award winner, was nominated for "The Angel Esmeralda" (Scribner), the first short story collection by the acclaimed writer of such best-sellers as "White Noise," "Libra" and "Falling Man."